66pix/filename.js/README.md

 # filename.js

-Utility object to aid in manipulating filenames with JavaScript
+Browser / Node.js object to aid in manipulating filenames with JavaScript

 ## Usage